Ant Design team

 Innovative Design-Tech Fusion

-Problem.
+initial Problem.

-Secondary Research.
+Secondary research.

 My initial questions were: What are special requirements for data viz palettes?
 Why users can’t simply use online color palettes for their data visualizations?
-Thus, I conducted desktop research and identifies the reasons behind:

 To sum up, professional visualization palettes have high requirements for accessibility, scalability, discernibility, etc., in addition to aesthetic quality.
 However, most online palettes do not satisfy such multifaceted requirements.
 Many of them are either not accessible, or do not meet user customization requirements, making additional fine-tune necessary.

-Competitive Analysis.
+Competitor Analysis.

 To understand why it’s also time-consuming to create palettes with many existing palette generation tools, I did competitive analysis of well-known generation tools.
 It turned out that there is also a gap between expected palette quality & user experience and the features offered by existing tools, resulting in a challenging and frustrating palette creation process.